bhargavsai259/html-form-to-excel/README.md

 3.RUN THE APPLICATION

-  -open file manager in app.py is present
+  -open file manager where app.py is present
   -open command in that location
   - run by using the below comamnd
   - python app.py